Custom Plastic Molding Manufacturing Services

-This process involves molding custom plastic parts through injecting plastic molten substance into a metal mold under high pressure.
+This process involves molding custom plastic parts through injecting a plastic molten substance into a metal mold under high pressure.
 The mold is then cooled and opened revealing the finished product.
 This plastic manufacturing process is common when making large volumes of custom plastic parts.
 Car parts can also be molded using large injection molding machines.
 Plastic resins and other additives are used in this molding process to increase the flexibility of the product which is beneficial to engineers and designers.
-Molds made from aluminium and steel are expensive but the cost is economical if parts are needed in bulk.
+Molds made from aluminum and steel are expensive but the cost is economical if parts are needed in bulk.

-Like the name suggests, Compression molding is done by placing a heated plastic material into a heated mold.
-The material is then compressed into a desired shape producing sheets of plastic material.
+As the name suggests, Compression molding is done by placing a heated plastic material into a heated mold.
+The material is then compressed into the desired shape producing sheets of plastic material.
 The heating process makes the plastic maintain maximum strength.
 After cooling and trimming the mold, the plastic material is then removed.
 Compression molding is commonly used in the replacement of metal parts with plastic ones.
 This method is also used in the manufacture of small plastic products in large volumes.
 Automotive industries heavily use this custom plastic molding manufacturing process because its end products are extremely strong and durable.
-The cost of a compression mold is quite substantial although it largely depends on a number of factors such as the surface finish, number of cavities, complexity of the work and the size of molded parts.
+The cost of a compression mold is quite substantial although it largely depends on a number of factors such as the surface finish, number of cavities, complexity of the work, and the size of molded parts.

 Cast Molding Method

 In this process, a thermoplastic sheet is heated and is designed to a particular shape in a mold.
-Its then trimmed to create a final product.
-The thermoplastic is available in a wide range of materials, colors, thickness and finishes.
-Thermoforming is a low cost process since it uses relatively low pressure to manufacture products.
+It’s then trimmed to create a final product.
+The thermoplastic is available in a wide range of materials, colors, thickness, and finishes.
+Thermoforming is a low-cost process since it uses relatively low pressure to manufacture products.
 Containers, disposal cups, lids, trays among other products used in retail industries are made from thin-gauge thermoforming.
 Products such as dash panels, vehicle doors, refrigerator liners among other products are made from thick-gauge thermoforming.